GreenIron/FAA-NLP-Project/README.md

 Unclear.

-* 10 Criteria for data transformation;
+* 10 Criteria for data transformation: N/A.

-N/A.

 * 11 Criteria for data augmentation, if applicable;

 For NLP, data aurgmentation relies on the use of synomics, back-translations, regeneration...